akrzemi1/papers/appreciate_warnings.md

 Background
 ----------

-First, let's illustrate how this rule has been successfully implemented in some places in C++.
+First, let's illustrate how the rule we propose has been successfully implemented in some places in C++.
 Consider a `switch`-statement where due to missing `break`s the control is spilled from one `case` label to another.
 The language allows it and there exist usages of this spillage that make sense, but far more often such spillage is unintended and an indication of a bug.
 Therefore, compilers warn in such cases.
 But if they warn, they also warn in the cases where te spillage was used conciously